 - Beautiful prayer flags on the Chorten along the trail

-- Observe cultural program in Tipling performed by Tamang such as Horse dance, Paru dance, Mane dance, and shaman dance.
+- Observe cultural programs in Tipling performed by Tamang such as Horse dance, Paru dance, Mane dance, and shaman dance.

 - Tipling village is culturally affluent in Shamanism and Tantrism.

-- The babbles cascading waterfalls truly makes the trails serene and blissful.
+- The babbles cascading waterfalls truly make the trails serene and blissful.